 Does Deism have a system of beliefs and hold a strong belief in a deity?
 Absolutely.
 Is that deity worshiped?
 Absolutely, just not in a way that some in organized religion might recognize.
 “Worship” is merely the expression of reverence and adoration for a deity.
 Deists definitely have this.

-It is safe to assume then that you have probably never seen a Deist church.
-This is because Deists generally do not believe in church or the need for a certain type of building specifically used for public worship.
+It is safe to assume that you have probably never seen a Deist church.
+This is because Deists generally do not believe in church or the need for a certain type of building used explicitly for public worship.
 You would also be hard-pressed to find a Deist willing to follow a religious authority.
 Furthermore, there are probably not enough of us to fill such a facility anyway.

 Some Deists simply oppose the idea of the church altogether.
 The reasons for this vary from simple to complex.
 A simple example might be disagreeing with giving money to the church.
 An example of the complicated might be that God created the universe out of energy and matter.
 Everything in the universe is made up of the same thing.
 Moreover, perhaps God is a part of that universe in some form.
 Therefore, the universe (and everything in it – including humans) is essentially made up of the same stuff.
 As a result, perhaps God truly is inside all of us, so why would we need to go to a building?